ARM-software/acle/main/acle.md

    Arm considers this specification to be complete, but existing implementations do not meet the requirements for confidence in its release quality.
-Arm may need to make incompatible changes if issues emerge from its implementation.
+Arm might need to make incompatible changes if issues emerge from its implementation.

 **Alpha**